matt1398/7-segment_OCR/README.md

 Project for recognizing 7-segment LED display.

-1. If you run the file, drag rectangular that encloses all of the numbers.
+1. Run the file, and drag rectangular that encloses all of the numbers.

 2. The numbers will be printed.

-Requirements:

-pip install opencv-python
+# Requirements

+1.  opencv

-pip install numpy
+2. numpy

-pip install imutils
+3. imutils

+# Results

 ![image](https://user-images.githubusercontent.com/113107082/192075242-43dbbb8a-8667-4fe0-814d-d16236fd5751.png)